-Here $v_{i}$ is the $ith$ symplectic eigenvalue.(i.e. the orthogonal eigenvalues of the matrix $|i\Delta\sigma|)$ The mutual information between the detectors, which quantifies the total amount of the correlation between the subsystems that can potentially be useful for the computational tasks, then follows the usual form ~\cite{r6},
+where $v_{i}$ is the $i$th symplectic eigenvalue (i.e., the orthogonal eigenvalues of the matrix $|i\Delta\sigma|)$.
+The mutual information between the detectors, which quantifies the total amount of the correlation between the subsystems that can potentially be useful for the computational tasks, then follows the usual form~\cite{r6}